htil/web-fft-tool/README.md

 - [x] Extract raw data from sliding window
 - [x] Calculate FFT from window
 - [x] Output and graph result of FFT
+- [ ] Add citations for simulations and libraries
 - [ ] Come up with a cooler name for the repo :sunglasses:
 #### Educational tool
 - [x] Add ability to generate signal using bci.js